 Excellent interpersonal skills; ability to work with multidisciplinary groups in effective collaborative practice; CPR certified.

 Able to lift at least 25lbs., must comply with appropriate OSHA & JCAHO standards relevant to the position.

+Must be able to work at multiple sites in which CASC clinic patients are seen.
 Monday-Friday days at our Greenwich and Norwalk outpatient specialty clinics